se-edu/se-book/testing/introduction/what/text.md

 Here is another definition of testing:

-> Software testing consists of the _dynamic_ verification that a program provides _expected_ behaviors on a _finite_ set of test cases,
-> suitably _selected_ from the usually infinite execution domain.
+> Software testing consists of the _dynamic_ verification that a program provides _expected_ behaviors on a _finite_ set of test cases, suitably _selected_ from the usually infinite execution domain. <sub>-– source: [Software Engineering Book of Knowledge V3](https://www.computer.org/web/swebok/v3)</sub>
->
-> -– source: SWEBOKv3

 Some things to note (indicated by keywords in the above definition):